Buy vs. Rent – What Am I Ready For?

 Do you want more freedom?

 Are you getting a little tired of all the rules that come along with renting?
-No pets allowed, curfew hours, no loud music nor parties—you want a space where you can do what you want, when you want and the freedom to design your home.
+No pets allowed, curfew hours, no loud music or parties.
+Maybe you really want a space where you can do what you want, when you want, and the freedom to design your home.

 If you’ve been renting your whole life and you know you’ve been paying rents on time, then it’s time to move to a permanent place you can call your own.
 When it’s your house it’s your rules, so you have the freedom to do anything to your home.